 \section{Conclusion}

-We introduced a method for adapting to latent-confounded shift via causal fine-tuning, demonstrating promising performance in OOD scenarios compared to standard fine-tuning and black-box domain generalization methods. \textbf{Lessons.} We recognize that foundation models are already highly resilient to perturbations.
-As suggested in \citep{bommasani2021opportunities}, based on our running example using text as input, introducing spurious information at the input level requires significant effort.
-This highlights the strength of foundation models in managing noisy input variations, but also the challenge in simulating spurious correlations for testing purposes. \textbf{Limitations.} While we made extensive efforts to control and simulate spurious relationships that resemble real-world deployment scenarios, the mechanisms through which spurious correlations emerge in complex, real-world environments remain unclear.
-Hence, handling latent-confounded shifts in real-world data require very careful thinking, especially in high-stake applications.
-We hope that our method provides a valuable baseline for both academic and industry researchers facing these challenges. \textbf{Future Work.} One natural direction is to extend our causal fine-tuning framework to multi-modal scenarios, where latent-confounded variables might live in one modality but interact with another modality, introducing exciting new challenges.
+We introduced a method for adapting to latent confounded shift via causal fine-tuning, demonstrating promising performance in OOD scenarios compared to standard fine-tuning and black-box domain generalization methods. \textbf{Lessons.} Foundation models are often resilient to many perturbations; in our text setting, injecting spurious cues at the input level can require non-trivial effort \citep{bommasani2021opportunities}. \textbf{Limitations and scope.} Our evaluation focuses on controlled injection attacks that isolate one latent-confounded mechanism, rather than covering all real-world shifts.
+This is deliberate: confounders are typically unobserved in deployment, making mechanism-level evaluation difficult without controlled constructions.
+Extending to additional mechanisms and broader datasets is important, especially for high-stakes applications. \textbf{Future Work.} A natural direction is to extend our framework to multi-modal settings, where latent-confounded variables may live in one modality but interact with another, introducing new challenges.